Fritz Tittmann: Second World War

 After the German attack on the Soviet Union, Tittmann underwent training in police duties and, on 22 October 1941, was appointed the first SS and Police Leader (SSPF) for Nikolajew in the Reichskommissariat Ukraine.
 During the winter of 1941–1942, he was involved in recruiting ethnic German deserters, mostly from Romanian units, for a new Waffen-SS unit then being formed (7th SS Volunteer Mountain Division Prinz Eugen).
-By May 1942, he had enlisted around 1,000 soldiers and, though these recruits were described as "volunteers," they were often forcibly coerced into service.
+By May 1942, he had enlisted around 1,000 soldiers and, though these recruits were described as "volunteers", they were often forcibly coerced into service.
 On 22 August 1942, Tittmann was replaced in Nikolajew by SS-Brigadeführer Waldemar Wappenhans, and was reassigned to the staff of the Higher SS and Police Leader (HSSPF) for "Russland-Süd," SS-Obergruppenführer Hans-Adolf Prützmann, in Kiev.

-Although Tittmann’s tenure in Nikolajew only began after the Nikolaev massacre of September 1941, it coincided with the so-called “second wave” of Holocaust murders.
+Although Tittmann's tenure in Nikolajew only began after the Nikolaev massacre of September 1941, it coincided with the so-called "second wave" of Holocaust murders.

 By the spring of 1942 almost no Jews remained alive in German-occupied Right-Bank and Left-Bank Ukraine.
 Meanwhile, in western Ukraine the perpetrators started classifying and organizing the surviving Jews according to their presumed ability to work.
 As a result, the murder of women and children intensified … In Volhynia, Podilia, and the Mykolaiv region, mass executions were restarted at almost the same time.
 All the Jews in the latter region were killed by 1 April.
 The most apocalyptic period was yet to come.
 In July 1942 approximately 600,000 Jews were still alive in Ukraine.
 Most of them fell victim to the extreme murder campaign that took place between July and November 1942.
 Almost every day German police, aided by Ukrainian auxiliary policemen, killed thousands of Jews, especially in August and September 1942.

-In September 1944, however, Tittmann's career was derailed when he received a severe reprimand from Himmler for having diverted three Waffen-SS personnel away from their official duties to assist him with personal matters.
-In the same month he was punitively transferred to northern Italy, where he was to supervise the construction of defensive positions.
+In September 1944, Tittmann's career was derailed when he received a severe reprimand from Himmler for having diverted three Waffen-SS personnel away from their official duties to assist him with personal matters.
+In the same month, he was punitively transferred to northern Italy, where he was to supervise the construction of defensive positions.

 Tittmann died on 25 April 1945 in Treuenbrietzen.
 There are differing accounts of his death.
 One version is that he was killed in action fighting the Red Army.
 Another is that he perished with his family in an air raid.
-According to another source, Tittmann killed his wife, three children, sister-in-law, mother-in-law and himself in a murder–suicide, rather than surrendering to the advancing Red Army.
+According to another source, Tittmann killed his wife, three children, sister-in-law, mother-in-law and himself in a murder–suicide, rather than surrender to the advancing Red Army.